planetruby/gems/2020/18-dentaku.md

 You probably wonder how that evaluates to a price for a charging session?

 ## Enter Dentaku

-Dentaku means calculator in Japanese 🧮, and that's exactly what this gem does.
+Dentaku means calculator in Japanese :abacus:, and that's exactly what this gem does.
 The readme has some great examples and I'll share some here so you see what it can do.

 Let's start with a simple example: